ismail-sk/CS50flow/README.md

 - [ ] Add A button for jumping to the need be first complete
 - [ ] Redirect directly links to non-compete labs and pset in a week window.
 - [ ] functions that storing student's notes or cloud links within the weeks or like things
-- [ ] alternation to collaborative study platforms